Summer Bummer: A Young Camper's $142,938 Snakebite

 CroFab has dominated the U.S. market for snake antivenin since its approval in 2000.
 When Oakley was bitten, it was the only drug available to treat venomous bites from pit vipers.
 (Oakley probably was bitten by a copperhead snake, a type of pit viper, the camp directors told her parents.)

-But with only one antivenin available in the U.S. at the time, the drug maker London-based BTG Plc, essentially had a monopoly.
+But with only one antivenin available in the U.S. at the time, the drugmaker, London-based BTG Plc, essentially had a monopoly.

 The average list price for CroFab is $3,198 per vial, according to the health care information tech company Connecture.
 Manufacturing costs, product improvements and research all factor into the drug's price, said Chris Sampson, spokesman for BTG.